Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ## Dependencies
 - [DFAST_QC v1.0.0](https://github.com/nigyta/dfast_qc).
 Please ensure you are using version 1.0.0 as any change in the version might yield different results or errors.
 - [Pandas](https://github.com/pandas-dev/pandas) as it is needed for the final summary files.
 - The scripts rely on using high-performance computing systems which in our case is [The National institute of genetics (NIG) Supercomputer](https://sc.ddbj.nig.ac.jp/en/).
-If another HPC was used some parameters for job details should be adjusted accordingly.
+If another HPC was used some parameters for job details (step 2 in GenBank analysis & step * in GTDB analysis) should be adjusted accordingly.

 **Under Progress
 ## Detailed Benchmarking steps